57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 allowing for more advanced functionalities and enhanced security.

 This article delves into the origins and workflow of AA and highlights the advantages and disadvantages.
-As we explore how to build and optimize AA wallets using Dynamic and Alchemy, we’ll provide you with practical insights through front-end code examples.
+As we explore how to build and optimize AA wallets using Dynamic and Alchemy, we'll provide you with practical insights through front-end code examples.

 Whether you are a developer looking to implement AA wallets or simply interested in understanding this cutting-edge technology, this article will guide you through the essential concepts and practical steps.